lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 ## Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps

-- showing heatmaps (and cutting according to segmenation)
+- showing heatmaps (and cutting according to segmentation)
 - showing strongest activating image (deep dreamed or something) for different classes

 ## Disentangled Explanations of Neural Network Predictions by Finding Relevant Subspaces

 - this is the paper with PCA?
 - disentangle explanations by finding relevant subspaces in activation space that can be mapped to more abstract human-understandable concepts and enable a joint attribution on concepts and input features
 - extend PCA to PRCA (principal relevant component analysis) and disentangled relevant subspace analysis (DRSA)